top of page

 The human brain craves variety.

-When things get stuck, try new things: Take a walk, listen to new music, eat new foods, try a new art form (color, paint, draw, sculpt, collage, weld)—whatever it is, give your brain something novel anytime it seems to be spinning in the mud.
+When things feel stuck, try new things: Take a walk, listen to new music, eat new foods, try a new art form (color, paint, draw, sculpt, collage, weld, cook, garden, build)—whatever you do, give your brain something novel anytime it starts spinning in the mud.

 Yoga Nidra for Writers

 Hit play and give it a whirl...
-It could be one of those aforementioned new things.
+It could just become one of those aforementioned new things.

 A meditation alternative for folks who don't like/can't/won't meditate...